bitconnectCore/bitconnect-RPC-node-server/README.md

 # bitconnect-RPC-server-node

-**bitconnect BlockChain RPC Server Node For Clouds, Apps, Bots And Explorers**
+**bitconnect BlockChain RPC Server Node For Clouds, Applications, Bots And Explorers**

 In linux bash, possibly peices together releases from: